 The corporate identity of Berkshire Hathaway will always be inextricably linked to the remarkable career and investment track record of Warren Buffett.
 Mr. Buffett’s tenure at the company has spanned five decades and has transformed a dying textile business into one of the world’s largest and most respected conglomerates with operations ranging from insurance, utilities, and railroads to candy, underwear and bricks.

 Berkshire is not only respected based on its impressive financial results, but also due to the unique business philosophy that often makes the company the only logical buyer for high quality family businesses.
 While Mr. Buffett has shown no signs of stepping down anytime soon, his advancing age continues to trigger speculation regarding succession.

 Berkshire Hathaway: In Search of the “Buffett Premium” takes a close look at management succession issues in the context of a careful examination of the drivers of intrinsic value.
 Incorporating the data contained in Berkshire’s 2010 annual report and related SEC filings, The Rational Walk’s 118 page report provides extensive coverage of all key facets of Berkshire Hathaway and an estimate of intrinsic value based on three well regarded valuation methodologies.
 Note that this report was published in March 2011 and has not been updated since that time.
-The report is available to readers free of charge.
+This report was originally offered for $100 but is currently offered to readers for $10 since it was published several years ago.

 Selected Reader Comments: